background

 Step 1.
 Open "Settings" and select "General."

 Step 2.
-Select "iPhone Storage" and then choose the app you want to delete.
+Select "iPhone Storage" and choose the app you want to delete.

 Step 3.
 Now tap and drag your finger from the right end of the app information and select "Delete App."

 Step 4.
-A confirmation window will now open from the bottom; tap on "Delete App" to confirm your decision.
+A confirmation window will open from the bottom; tap "Delete App" to confirm your decision.

 iphone storage

-If the iPhone was successfully downloading the update but then got stuck, and it's been hours since it got stuck, maybe it's because of a network issue.
+If the iPhone successfully downloaded the update but got stuck, and it's been hours since it got stuck, maybe it's because of a network issue.
 Reset your iPhone's network settings, and then try updating your iPhone's software again.

 Step 1.
 Open "Settings" and select "Transfer or Reset iPhone."